alikhan37544/Carbon_Footprint_Calculator/README.md

 Also we could personalize the things that we have there and give you as accurate a reading as possible.

 more stuff

+I think I fixed my git. if it's fixed then this part of the code should automatically append and automatically push straight to github once I authorise it using a PAT